Providing access to books expands opportunities and offers children the hope of a brighter future

 The impact of libraries

-The fact is that access to books – at school, at home, or in libraries – dramatically improves a child’s ability to learn, succeed in school, and ultimately earn higher wages throughout his or her lifetime.
+Access to books – at school, at home, or in libraries – dramatically improves a child’s ability to learn, succeed in school, and ultimately earn higher wages throughout his or her lifetime.
 According to the World Bank, the provision of books is one of the most cost-effective ways to improve a child’s learning.

 Libraries are particularly effective at expanding access to books in Africa, where the presence of a community library can double the number of books read by teenagers.